itsducksss/Pathfinding_AI/README.md

 - [OnDrawGizmos](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnDrawGizmos.html) refers to gizmos that are used in debugging in Unity and just means that it will draw these "Gizmos" to show visual aid in the Unity Scene when playing the scene.
 - agent.destination, just refers to what the NavMeshAhent is following, which is the player's transform/ position, which will be shown in the scene (not in the game) screen.

+This just means that the capsule will follow the Player's transform  using the NavMeshAgent component.

 ![image](https://github.com/user-attachments/assets/ce8f6949-3e19-45ce-9046-b2a0032d1f75)

 - bool refers to a value that is either true or false.